Ldes/DraftEE/README.md

 ### Fork
 Caveats: I don't have an indepth understanding of EE.
 Just started hacking workflow for 2 days due to an urgent request.
-* Added support for Matrix data type.
-Matrix data will be updated accordingly when publishing a draft.
+* Added support russian language
-* Added a giant ugly hardcode hack for user permission (Editor vs Publisher group) [ views/field_is_child.php - define constant function @ line 2]
+* fixed instal 2.8.1 issue